lionelmace/vpc-on-classic-vsi/vsi_is_connecting_windows_gc.md

 4. Ensure that inbound traffic over TCP/IP port 3389 is permitted on the VPC's default ACL.
 For more information, see [Setting up Network ACLs](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-setting-up-network-acls).
 5. Verify that you have OpenSSL installed.
 To successfully decrypt your password, you must run OpenSSL and not LibreSSL.
 For more information, see [OpenSSL Downloads ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.openssl.org/source/){: new_window}.

 LibreSSL isn't compatible for the decryption of your password.
 You must run OpenSSL to decrypt your password.
+Make sure that you have OpenSSL in your path.
+For example, `export PATH=“/usr/local/opt/openssl/bin:$PATH”`.
 {:important}

 ## Getting connected